Skip to Content

 frigate-bay-beach-st-kitts

-For sun-worshippers St Kitts’ beaches are sandy and palm-fringed while adventure junkies and nature lovers will also get their kicks in St Kitts.
-Things to do on the island cover a whole range of interests.
-If you’re arriving on St Kitts by cruise ship there’s plenty to do in a day.
-Read on for the best things to do in St Kitts and Nevis
+For sun-worshippers, St Kitts’ beautiful beaches are sandy and fringed with palm trees, while adventure junkies and nature lovers can also get their kicks in St Kitts.
+As you can see, the top things to do on this beautiful island cover a whole range of interests.

 scenic-train-st-kitts